ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # IANA Considerations {#IANA}

-This document requests three IANA actions as described in the following subsections.
+This document requests four IANA actions as described in the following subsections.

 ## Media Type Registration